 During high school and collage, I worked at a seafood restaurant.
-During my 6 years there, I was introduced to a wide variety of fish including tilapia.
+Working in a seafood restaurant introduced me to a lot of different kinds of fish.
+One being tilapia.
 Tilapia has since become one of may favorite pieces of fish to cook.
 Not only is it mild but it is also very inexpensive and easy make at home.

-For this easy fish recipe, tilapia is coated with shredded Parmesan cheese and bread crumbs, pan fried to golden brown, then topped with creamy tomato sauce.
+To make this easy fish recipe, simply coat tilapia in parmesan and panko, pan fry to golden brown and topped with creamy tomato sauce.
 It is fast, delicious and the perfect summer meal.

 It took me a few tries to get the coating just right for this Parmesan Crusted Tilapia.
 The first time I tried there was virtually no Parmesan breading left on the fish.
 Not one to give up, I did a little more testing.
 What I found was that it was best to lightly dust the fish in seasoned flour first, then dip it in egg before finally dredging it in the Parmesan and frying it.
-By using this method, the fish was coated in a perfectly crunchy Parmesan crust.
+This method, coats the fish perfectly.

 I could’ve just left it like that.
 Parmesan Crusted Tilapia is pretty great on it’s own.
 But with it being summer, I figured why not add in some quintessential summer flavors.
 That is where the basil and tomato come in.
 And believe me, friends, the tomato basil cream sauce really sends this dish over the top.
 It’s not too heavy.
 It’s is just creamy enough and the tomatoes and basil add a slightly sweet flavor that contrasts nicely with the salty parmesan.